jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/ISC2-Cloud-Security-Report-2024.md

 The survey illuminates the cloud security skills most required in today’s cloud environments, reflecting the complex demands of the cybersecurity landscape.
 Leading the essential skills, cloud and application security emerges as a top priority with 60%, underscoring the critical need for safeguarding cloud platforms and applications.
 Following closely, identity and access management (IAM), emphasized by 59%, highlights the significance of controlling access to maintain security integrity in cloud architectures.
 Skills in governance, risk, and compliance (GRC), security monitoring, and threat intelligence reflect a balanced emphasis across diverse skill sets, suggesting a comprehensive approach to cloud security talent development is crucial.

 What are the most important security skills required in your organization?
-*   Cloud and application security - 60%
+![Chart showing key security skills for the cloud era]

-*   Identity and access management - 59%
+- Cloud and application security 60%
-*   Governance, risk, and compliance - 58%
+- Identity and access management 59%
-*   Security monitoring and operations - 57%
+- Governance, risk, and compliance 58%
-*   Threat intelligence and analysis - 57%
+- Security monitoring and operations 57%
-*   Technical and advanced security skills - 57%
+- Threat intelligence and analysis 57%

-*The chart accompanying this text is a bar chart showing the most important security skills required, with the largest bar representing "Cloud and application security" at 60%.*
+- Technical and advanced security skills 57%

 This nuanced ranking highlights the need for strategic investment in training and certification, enabling professionals to acquire a broad spectrum of competencies, which is crucial for navigating the complexities of cloud security and reinforcing an organization’s resilience against evolving threats.